jodal/biip/README.md

   - [x] Extract and validate check digit.
   - [x] Extract GS1 Prefix.
   - [x] Extract packaging level digit from GTIN-14.
+  - [x] Encode GTIN-8 as GTIN-12/13/14.
+  - [x] Encode GTIN-12 as GTIN-13/14.
+  - [x] Encode GTIN-13 as GTIN-14.
-  - [x] Restricted Circulation Numbers (RCN)
+- Restricted Circulation Numbers (RCN), a subset of GTINs
   - [x] Classification of RCN usage to either a geographical region or a company.
   - [x] Parsing of variable measurements (price/weight) into `Decimal` values.
   - [x] Parsing of price values into `Money` values if `py-moneyed` is installed and the region's RCN parsing rules specifies a currency.
   - [x] Baltics: Parsing of weight.
   - [x] Great Britain: Parsing of price, including validation of price check digit.
   - [x] Norway: Parsing of weight and price.
   - [x] Sweden: Parsing of weight and price.
-  - [x] Encode GTIN-8 as GTIN-12/13/14.
-  - [x] Encode GTIN-12 as GTIN-13/14.
-  - [x] Encode GTIN-13 as GTIN-14.
-  - [x] Encode GTIN/RCN with the variable measure part zeroed out, to help looking up the correct trade item.
+  - [x] Encode RCN with the variable measure part zeroed out, to help looking up the correct trade item.
 - SSCC (Serial Shipping Container Code)
   - [ ] Validate check digit.